ppgerard/px4-safety-governor/README.md

 # px4-safety-governor (ROS 2 Humble)

-Simple safety governor that drives a PX4 vehicle in Offboard velocity mode and slows down near people.
-Includes a minimal visualizer and two launch files.
+Simple PX4 Offboard velocity safety governor with two modes: a baseline (no avoidance) and an exponential repulsive-field avoidance.
+Includes a visualizer.

 ## Prerequisites
 - ROS 2 Humble installed and sourced in your shell
 - PX4 SITL or a real PX4 vehicle with the uXRCE-DDS bridge running (so `/fmu/*` topics are available)

-## Workspace setup (copy-paste)
+## Workspace setup
 1) Create a workspace in your home directory

 ```bash